Advice > Product marketing

 For relational skills interviews, you should prepare for typical behavioral interview questions, and we recommend that you read our guide on behavioral interviewsIn addition, you’ll want to specifically prepare for questions about your ability to influence others.
 This is another place where it’s helpful to prepare “stories” from your past experiences.

-As a final note, it's a great idea to practice each of these interview types out loud.
+It's a great idea to practice each of these interview types out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview.
-Play the role of both the candidate and the interviewer, asking questions and answering them, just like two people would in an interview.
-Trust us, it works.

 4.3 Practice with peers